 7. Follow up.
 So, the workshop is over…now what?
 Establish a method for measuring effectiveness, and then move forward in decisive ways.
 What kind of post-workshop activities can capitalize on new momentum and energy?

 Online whiteboards are highly instrumental in Workshop sessions.
 With the emerging hybrid way of working, collaboration whiteboards such as the FlatFrog Board are becoming indispensable.
 Online whiteboards allow remote and physically present team members to participate on equal terms, viewing the same digital whiteboard.
-And large interactive whiteboard in the meeting room provides an appealing physical presence while also improving hybrid whiteboard interaction between onsite and remote team members.
+And a large interactive whiteboard in the meeting room provides an appealing physical presence while also improving hybrid whiteboard interaction between onsite and remote team members.

 FlatFrog has also designed patented InGlass™ touch display technology from the ground up, providing the best pen and touch input to mimic the intuitive feeling of a dry-erase board.
 InGlass™ touch displays are available through our partners, including Dell, Google, Samsung, SMART, Sharp, Ricoh, Avocor, CTOUCH and more (www.flatfrog.com/partners).